Sinha-CompBio-Lab/Sinha-CompBio-Lab.github.io/_pages/about.md

-[---
+---
 permalink: /
 title: "SinhaLab"
-excerpt: "Machine Learning Methods to understand Aging"
+excerpt: "Computational methods to understand and prevent aging"
 author_profile: true
 redirect_from:
   - /about/